wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

 ==========================================

 TODO:
- * preseed diskpassword empty problem
- * make a disk_password to /tmp/custom_part.env creator
+ * make set_diskpassword.sh working
  * remove custom_env parameter support in early_custom
  * modify all references to custom_env into debconf-get calls
  * add haveged also in initramfs of target boot
  * grub: textonly, no quiet as boot parameter
+ * disable first user password

 Target:
 -------